The Birth of Basic Research

 This was an era of adaptation and innovation for basic scientists in the department.
 You couldn’t go to a catalog and order exactly what you needed.
 Cannulas had to be adapted to infuse tiny portal vessels in rats,11 and sometimes existing equipment needed to be modified to suit a new purpose.
 One such device was an embolating apparatus (pictured here with Dr. Porter).

 Working with the Department of Bioengineering, Dr. Porter developed a pump that introduced an air bubble at measured intervals into the tube used to collect rat hypophysial portal blood.
 The air bubble enabled the blood to be separated into individual aliquots during a continuous collection period and avoided diffusion along the collection tube and mixing of hormones.12

 Together with Dr. Siiteri, these Ph.D.s formed the nucleus for basic science laboratory research in the Department.

 Dr. Johnston’s research concentrated on the biochemical aspects and investigated fetal lung maturation while Dr. Porter’s research dealt with neuroendocrinology, aging, and later with ovarian cancer.

-By 1970 when Dr. MacDonald became chairman, the total faculty in the Department of Obstetrics and Gynecology numbered 12.
+By September 1970 when Dr. MacDonald became Chairman, the total faculty in the Department of Obstetrics and Gynecology numbered 12.
 That same year, the Board of Regents approved the establishment of the Center for Reproductive Biology Sciences.